poringbom/shorturl-example/README.md

 Folder BackendServer is a backend application<br/>

 Spring boot Server Run by maven: <br/>
+(if dont't have maven you can install maven from npm : npm install mvn -g)<br/>
  1. cd {directory}/BackendServer
  2. mvn clean install
  3. mvn spring-boot:run